1.4.11 PROVISIONS, CONTINGENT LIABILITIES AND CONTINGENT ASSETS

 General Reserve

 General Reserve represents the statutory reserve, this is in accordance with Corporate law wherein a portion of profit is apportioned to General Reserve.
-Under Companies Act, 1956 it was mandatory to transfer amount before a company can declare dividend, however under Companies Act, 2013 transfer of any amount to General Reserve is at the discretion of the Company.
+Under Companies Act, 1956 it was mandatory to transfer amount before a company can declare dividend from above specified limits, however under Companies Act, 2013 transfer of any amount to General Reserve is at the discretion of the Company.

 Other Comprehensive Income